emhart/10-simple-rules-data-storage/resubmission_materials/reviewer_response.md

 Dear Dr. Markel,

-Thank you for reviewing our manuscript "Ten Simple Rules for Digital Data Storage" and considering our resubmission.
-We appreciate the thoughtful feedback reviewers have provided and incorporated their comments into our revised manuscript.
 Below is a detailed accounting of our changes, with reviewer submissions highlighted in bold.

 **_Reviewer #1:_** _The manuscript enumerates a set of "rules" that